 - Derivative content is the future.
 Repurpose your content by creating podcasts, infographics, slideshows, our YouTube episodes.

 - Networking matters.
 A lot.
 If you do not interact with others within your niche, no one will know you even exist.
-For an optimum strategy to network, check out our guide here.

 - There’s no such thing as a brilliant first draft.
 Don’t even try writing one into existence.

 - Great blogging is reblogging.
 Trust in the power of recurrent themes, and promote them across all channels, writing about them from different angles and perspectives.